The scene:

 - Look for opportunities to observe these dynamics in action everywhere…at work, at home, in politics, volunteering, teaching, coaching…everywhere effective leadership and responsible citizenship are called for.

-- Helpful hint: Use productive language.
+- Helpful hint: Use non-combative language.
 Instead of thinking about how you could ‘confront’ the other person, think about how you could ‘approach’ them.
 The goal, as always, is to get a collaborative win-win solution; get ourselves unstuck – and get things done.

 See you next week.